Sustainability & Social Responsibility

 We have partnered with March of Dimes since 2017.
 This is a US-based charity working in the areas of prenatal health, labour, premature birth, complications of pregnancy, and infant health.
 They work to educate the public and medical professionals about best practices; support lifesaving research; provide comfort and support to families in NICUs; and advocate for mums and babies.

-We recently partnered with the National Menopause Foundation.
+In 2023 we partnered with the National Menopause Foundation.
 This is a community for women who wish to know more, be inspired and connect with others in order to feel prepared for the changes that comes during the menopause journey.

 Making pregnancy test results accessible to more women